soluslab/causalCIM/README.md

 # causalCIM
-A Python package for learning and using causal networks via discrete geometry
+Python code for learning and using causal networks via discrete geometry.

-This package is currently underconstruction.
-Come back later!
+This package is currently under construction.
+Please, come back later, to try it out!